cloudflare/cloudflare-docs/products/waf/src/content/about.md

 You can define a configuration that affects an entire Managed Ruleset, or configure the action and status of one or more rules in the ruleset.
 Rules have associated **tags** that allow you to search for a specific group of rules and configure them in bulk.

-Additionally, you can create custom rulesets with your own WAF rules that you can later enable or deploy.
+## Custom rulesets

 <Aside type='warning'>

 Currently, you can only create and deploy custom rulesets via API.

 </Aside>

+You can [create custom rulesets](https://developers.cloudflare.com/firewall/cf-rulesets/custom-rulesets/create-custom-ruleset) with your own WAF rules that you can later [deploy to a phase entry point](/managed-rulesets/deploy-api#deploying-custom-rulesets).

 ## Available phases